MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent-releases.md

 ms.service: mssearch
 ms.localizationpriority: medium
 search.appverid:
-description: "Release history of Graph Connector Agent, which is used to index the on-premises data sources using Microsoft built Graph connectors"
+description: "Release history of Microsoft Graph connector agent, which is used to index the on-premises data sources using Microsoft built connectors"
 ---

 # Release history for Microsoft Graph connector agent